Trusted WordPress tutorials, when you need them most.

 })

-If everything looks good, then you can save your changes and upload the file back to your website.
+If everything looks good, then you can save your changes to the confirm-leaving.js file and upload it back to your server, overwriting the old file.

 Now, you can enter any text into any field of your contact form and then try to leave the page without submitting the form.
 A popup will appear with a warning that you have unsaved changes.